Rparmar01/Point-eAutomatedFlow/README.md

 # Point-eAutomatedFlow
 Using OpenAI's Point-e repository to automate text-to-3D object workflow.
 This includes a tutorial on how to convert user-inputted text into a nbx file mesh and then into a fully baked fbx file for use in game engines.

-NOTE: Code for Automation is still in progress
+Automated file conversion from ply to fbx files have been completed.

+I plan to add automatic importing to Unreal Engine and maybe Unity or Godot.

 ## Requirements:
 1. Install Python 3.* if you do not yet have python.